-These are a few strategies that you can implement to help you cope with the stress of culture shock.
-Remember, they are easier said than done, so really push yourself to act on these.
+These are a few strategies that participants can implement to help cope with the stress of culture shock.
+Remember, these are easier said than done, so students will really need to push themselves to act on the following.

 - Realize that this is a normal process